petebryant/knoledge-spv/README.md

 # knoledge-spv

-A C# Bitcoin SPV client built using NBitcoin
+A C# Bitcoin SPV client built using NBitcoin and based on the NBitcoin SPV Sample.

-Includes an example of sending unspent received coins.
+Extends the example to create and send transactions using unspent coins received by the Wallet.